Updated: December 9, 2022

 - Videos that show your product in action

-Email is such a personal form of communication.
+And email is the perfect format to do just that.
+It’s such a personal form of communication.

 Think about it: it’s basically like reaching out to a friend and having a private, 1-to-1 conversation.
 Use this to your advantage by asking qualifying questions in your emails and encouraging leads to reach out with their answers.